What is adrenal insufficiency (AI)?

 The adrenal glands do not get “adrenal fatigue” or lose function because of mental or physical stress.
 True AI is a rare health problem.
 Only an endocrinologist, an expert in hormones, should diagnose it using standard tests.

 Primary AI.
 The most common cause of primary AI is autoimmune disease, meaning the body's defense system attacks and destroys the body's own tissues.
 When adrenal glands are damaged, they can't produce hormones.
 Other causes of primary AI include bleeding in the glands, infections, genetic (inherited) diseases, and surgical removal of the adrenal glands.

 Secondary AI.
 Problems with the pituitary gland cause secondary AI.
 Normally, the pituitary gland makes a hormone called ACTH, which tells the adrenal glands to make cortisol.
 But in secondary AI, the pituitary gland does not send ACTH to the adrenal glands.
 No cortisol is made.

-Some causes may be temporary, such as taking certain prescription medicines like prednisone, hydrocortisone, or dexamethasone; other causes may be permanent.
-These include hormone problems present at birth, tumors or infections in the pituitary, or surgical or radiation damage to the pituitary.
+Some causes of secondary AI may be temporary, such as taking certain prescription medicines like prednisone, hydrocortisone, or dexamethasone.
+Other causes may be permanent.
+These include tumors in the pituitary, surgical or radiation damage to the pituitary.

 What are the symptoms of AI?

-Symptoms begin little by little.
+Symptoms (what you feel) begin little by little.
 They include fatigue, muscle weakness, decreased appetite, and weight loss.
 Some people experience nausea, vomiting, and diarrhea.
 Other symptoms include: